Photonsters/PhotonFileEditor/README.md

 Currently the PhotonFileEditor is being developed.
 The PhotonFileEditor is a utility to display, make and edit files for the Anycubic Photon printer.
 The current version is alpha.
 This means that you may encounter bugs. __Some bugs can potentially harm your printer__, imagine for instance a buggy photonfile which tells your printer to move down instead of up after printing a layer!

-## Beware: The  Master Branch is currently not working.
-Within a few days however we will release a new version with new features and fully working.
-Please check back in a few days...

 ## Installation
 PhotonFileEditor is programmed in Python 3.6 and only one external library, pygame, is required but numpy is also recommended.